NemoInc/coaching_devs_to_coach_devs/talks/talk_outline.md

 Philosophical closer:

 Codebar has made this fantastic place.
 You have a phenomenal opportunity to have a pure learning environment.
 You'll rarely see that at work, as there'll be business pressures and deadlines, and no one seems to appreciate just how hard it is to facilitate learning.
 So make the most of it.

-## Unused notes

-Building resiliency.

-The world doesn't need another owl website.
-We desperately need more people with the skills to build this website.

-its about the core mindset

-its about skills

-behaviours block this

-youre not there to get

-gym metaphor

-block skill acquisition
-prevents you from seeing the underlying problem the learner has that skill is not not knowing html syntax

-learning is uncomfortable

-Nietzsche was striving to correct the belief that fulfillment must come easily or not at all, a belief ruinous in its effects, for it leads us to withdraw prematurely from challenges that might have been overcome if only we had been prepared for the savagery legitimately demanded by almost everything valuable. de Botton

-make learning is to make it tolerable

-to make as hard as it needs to be

-have to be a masochist

-wringing every possible learning out of the material

-optimal way to get skills to be developers

-These can all come across as mean, or passive aggressive.
-Perhaps the learner will resent you holding back this knowledge for "no good reason".
-Give them a good reason.

-Mary has this term of being 'held', meaning: [insert definition here]

-Help them feel 'held'

-Be lovely.
-Be fascinated by them, their work they're doing, who they are a person. try to find what they can teach you.